-We are delighted to launch our new inclusive arts plan Space to be Different 2019- 2022.
+We are delighted to be launching our new inclusive arts plan Space to be Different 2019- 2022.
 The plan sets out how we want to bring art and social care closer together and support disabled artists and art-makers to be leaders in their field.
 Space to be Different sets out our vision for creating a national arts programme with Sense TouchBase Pears in Birmingham as the centre of excellence in inclusive arts.

-Read below for the first steps towards making the plan a reality.
+See below for the first steps towards making the plan a reality.

-We were delighted to welcome friends and supporters to our launch of ‘Space to be Different’ on Thursday 13 June at Sense TouchBase Pears in Birmingham.
+We were thrilled to welcome friends and supporters to the launch of ‘Space to be Different’ on Thursday 13 June at Sense TouchBase Pears in Birmingham.
 It was wonderful to share our plans with so many engaged audience members from across the arts, social care, health and cultural sectors.
 We are excited about making new connections and collaborations that will help us achieve our mission to make art inclusive to everyone.

-Who is Sense Arts?
+Who are Sense Arts?

 We are Arts.
 We are Social Care.

 Sense Arts is a unique and diverse programme of inclusive arts, events and learning that puts people with complex disabilities at the forefront of creative excellence.
-We believe that through the arts, we can better connect with others and the world around us, find new ways to express what we mean and create new layers of richness in our lives.
+We believe that through the arts, we can better connect with others and the world around us, find new ways to express what we mean and uncover new layers of richness in our lives.

 Space to be Different is about creating an equal platform where everyone has the time and space to take part in high quality arts programmes.
 Over the next three years we are committed to creating enriching arts and cultural experiences for people with complex disabilities and supporting their creative development as artists and leaders through employment and commissioning opportunities.
 It sets out our plans for bringing arts and social care closer together and making more people aware of the benefits of inclusive arts on health and wellbeing.
 We want to support the arts and cultural sectors to champion greater access for people with complex disabilities and train more artists and social care staff in inclusive practice so that we develop a sustainable skills base for inclusion in the arts.